Are you looking for a unique polymer clay jewelry idea using Mod Podge Dimensional Magic? These pendants are perfect for gifts!

 If you have never touched polymer clay, it is ok.
 You can do this.
 Polymer clay jewelry is super easy, fast, and cheap, so let’s go!

-Polymer Clay Jewelry
+Mod Podge on Polymer Clay

 - Polymer clay in a light enough color to make your transfer visible.
 White clay shows the image the most true to color, but you can get interesting effects by using lightly colored clays as well.
 Here, and in general I use FIMO Soft.
 It is easiest to work with, in my opinion.